bencamm001/ridgeline.jl/README.md

 ## Quick Guide
-Once installed, a default ridgeline plot can be made usuing `Ridgeline.ridgeline()`
+Once installed, a default ridgeline plot can be made using `Ridgeline.ridgeline()`

 ![](misc/ridgydidgy.png)

 ## Arguments

-`data` : An array of values that are to be plotted.
-Each column represents a categorical variable.
-The default array is a 100x3 randn distribution.
+`data` : An array of arrays of values that are to be plotted.
+Each element represents a categorical variable.
+The default array is a 3 element randn distribution of 100 values.

 `ylabels` : An array of categorical labels for each column of data.
 The default is `["AAA", "AAA", "AAA"]`. *please note:* each variable in the array needs a single space each side of the name as for some reason the first and last characters are removed.